mobile

 When to take insurance in blackjack?

-Making insurance in blackjack can be a strategic move, but it’s often a risky bet.
-It’s best considered in specific situations where the odds are more favorable:
+Taking insurance in blackjack can seem like a smart move, but it’s usually a risky bet.
+It’s really only worth considering in a few specific situations:

 Risks of taking insurance in blackjack